 Read the full review: MSI Optix MPG341CQR

 Don’t be turned off by its limitations.
 The BenQ Zowie XL2540 still absolutely deserves its place right up there on the best gaming monitors list.
 It forgoes flashy lighting effects for a blazing 240Hz refresh rate and rapid 1ms response time.
-There aren’t any adaptive sync options, unfortunately, but if you have a setup that’s able of keeping up with this refresh rate, then this gaming display will blow you away.
+This monitor is both FreeSync and G-Sync compatible, and if you have a setup that’s able of keeping up with this refresh rate, then this gaming display will blow you away.
 The BenQ Zowie XL2540 keeps things simple by supplying you with a ton of visual presets, an “S Switch” control pod for managing those presets and even a pair of adjustable light screens.
-This is one of the best gaming monitors to consider if you’re a pro or hardcore gamer.

 Read the full review: BenQ Zowie XL2540